nrfconnect/sdk-nrf/samples/openthread/coap_server/README.rst

   Pressing results in entering the pairing mode for a limited period of time.

 LED 1:
-  On when the OpenThread connection is established.
+  Lit when the OpenThread connection is established.

 LED 3:
   Blinks when the pairing mode is enabled.